 Before we proceed with its nitty-gritty, understand the basic structure of a roller painter.

-A roller consist of two important components.
+A roller consists of two important components.
 One is the frame and the other is the nap.
 The metal-body frame is a cage-like structure which consists of a handle at the bottom of it.

 The right frame: